ros/console_bridge/QUALITY_DECLARATION.md

 # `libconsole-bridge-dev` Quality Declaration

-The ROS external dependency `libconsole-bridge-dev` claims to be in the **Quality Level 1** category.
+The ROS external dependency `libconsole-bridge-dev` claims to be in the **Quality Level 4** category.

-This library is used as an upstream package, not maintained as other ROS packages.
-However, the issues in [REP-2004](https://www.ros.org/reps/rep-2004.html) were addressed with some minor modifications, below is explained the rationale used for each topic.
+Below are the rationales, notes, and caveats for this claim, organized by each requirement listed in the [Package Quality Categories in REP-2004](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#package-quality-categories) of the ROS2 developer guide.

-## Version Policy
+## Version Policy [1]

-### Version Scheme
+### Version Scheme [1.i]

-Current state: Their latest library release is set to 0.4.4
-TODO: Move version 0.4.4 to >= 1.0.0, check/enforce semver use

-`libconsole-bridge-dev` uses `semver` according to the recommendation for ROS Core packages in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#versioning), and is at or above a stable version, i.e. `>= 1.0.0`.
+`libconsole-bridge-dev` uses `semver` according to the recommendation for ROS Core packages in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#versioning).

+### Version Stability [1.ii]

+`libconsole-bridge-dev` is not yet at a stable version, i.e. `>= 1.0.0`.

+### Public API Declaration [1.iii]

+All symbols in the installed headers are considered part of the public API.

+### API Stability Policy [1.iv]

+`libconsole-bridge-dev` is used as an upstream package within the ROS2 ecosystem, and is pinned to a particular version to guarantee it will not break public API within a released ROS distribution, i.e. no major releases once the ROS distribution is released.

+### ABI Stability Policy [1.v]

+`libconsole-bridge-dev` is used as an upstream package within the ROS2 ecosystem, and is pinned to a particular version to guarantee it will not break public ABI within a released ROS distribution, i.e. no major releases once the ROS distribution is released.

-### API Stability // ABI Stability
+### ABI and ABI Stability Within a Released ROS Distribution [1.vi]

-TODO: define policy to handle API/ABI stability for upstream packages, or at least for this one

-`libconsole-bridge-dev` will not break public API nor ABI within a released ROS distribution, i.e. no major releases once the ROS distribution is released.
+`libconsole-bridge-dev` will not break API nor ABI within a released ROS distribution, i.e. no major releases once the ROS distribution is released.

-### Public API Declaration

-The API of this package is considered to be the public definitions on the `include` [folder](https://github.com/ros/console_bridge/tree/master/include) of this repository.

-## Change Control Process
+## Change Control Process [2]

-TODO: define CI used for this package?

 `libconsole-bridge-dev` follows the recommended guidelines for ROS Core packages in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#change-control-process).

-This includes:
+### Change Requests [2.i]

--   all changes occur through a pull request
+All changes will occur through a pull request, check [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#change-control-process) for additional information.

--   all pull request have two peer reviews
--   all pull request must pass CI on all  [tier 1 platforms](https://www.ros.org/reps/rep-2000.html#support-tiers)
+### Contributor Origin [2.ii]

+This package uses DCO as its confirmation of contributor origin policy.
+More info can be seen under the [contributing file](./CONTRIBUTING.md) of this repository.

+### Peer Review Policy [2.iii]

+All pull requests will be peer-reviewed, check [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#change-control-process) for additional information.

+### Continuous Integration [2.iv]

+Currently not tested on CI.

+###  Documentation Policy [2.v]

+All pull requests must resolve related documentation changes before merging.

+###  Documentation Policy [2.v]

--   all pull request must resolve related documentation changes before merging
+All pull requests must resolve related documentation changes before merging.

-## Documentation
+## Documentation [3]

-TODO fix links

-`libconsole-bridge-dev`  has a  [feature list](TODO)  and each item in the list links to the corresponding feature documentation.
-There is documentation for all of the features, and new features require documentation before being added.

-`libconsole-bridge-dev` has embedded API documentation and it is generated using doxygen and is [hosted](TODO) along side the feature documentation.
-There is documentation for all of the public API, and new additions to the public API require documentation before being added.
+### Feature Documentation [3.i]

+`libconsole-bridge-dev` does not have a per feature documentation.
+Provides partial documentation on this [wiki](http://wiki.ros.org/console_bridge).

+### Public API Documentation [3.ii]

+There is no Public API documentation for this library.

+### License [3.iii]

+The license for `libconsole-bridge-dev` is Apache 3-Clause BSD, and a summary is in each source file and a full copy of the license is in the [`LICENSE`](./LICENSE) file.

-### License and Copyright Statements
+### Copyright Statements [3.iv]

-TODO: Add license explicitly in the package LICENSE file, verify if the linter is run for upstream packages.

 The copyright holders each provide a statement of copyright in each source code file in `libconsole-bridge-dev`.
-The license used is [BSD 3-Clause](https://opensource.org/licenses/BSD-3-Clause).

-There is an automated test which runs a linter that ensures each file has at least one copyright statement.

-## Testing
+## Testing [4]

-TODO: Add more tests for the library, check that all the features are tested (coverage).

-Each feature in  `libconsole-bridge-dev`  has corresponding tests which simulate typical usage, and they are located in the  `test`  directory.
-New features are required to have tests before being added.

-Each part of the public API have tests, and new additions or changes to the public API require tests before being added.
-The tests aim to cover both typical usage and corner cases, but are quantified by contributing to code coverage.
+### Feature Testing [4.i]

+`libconsole-bridge-dev` provides partial testing of some features under the [test folder](./test/).

+### Public API Testing [4.ii]

+`libconsole-bridge-dev` does not have Public API testing.

-## Coverage
+### Coverage [4.iii]

-TODO Add coverage reports / analysis

-`libconsole-bridge-dev`  follows the recommendations for ROS Core packages in the  [ROS 2 Developer Guide]([https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#code-coverage](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#code-coverage)), and opts to use branch coverage instead of line coverage.

-This includes:

--   tracking and reporting branch coverage statistics
--   achieving and maintaining branch coverage at or above 95%
--   no lines are manually skipped in coverage calculations

-Changes are required to make a best effort to keep or increase coverage before being accepted, but decreases are allowed if properly justified and accepted by reviewers.

-Current coverage statistics can be viewed [here](TODO):
+`libconsole-bridge-dev` does not provide coverage testing.

+### Performance [4.iv]

+`libconsole-bridge-dev` does not provide performance testing.

+### Linters and Static Analysis [4.v]

+`libconsole-bridge-dev` is not being tested with linters or static analysis tools.

-## Dependencies
+## Dependencies [5]

-`libconsole-bridge-dev` dependencies all match quality level 1.

-The only dependency for this package is [`pkg-config`](https://packages.debian.org/buster/pkg-config).
-As this is a widely used tool in Linux systems, we consider this dependency to match Quality Level 1.
+`libconsole-bridge-dev` has no run-time or build-time dependencies that need to be considered for this declaration.

-## Platform Support
+## Platform Support [6]
-TODO: Make a statement for platforms support, and CI report?

-`libconsole-bridge-dev` supports all of the tier 1 platforms as described in [REP-2000](https://www.ros.org/reps/rep-2000.html#support-tiers), and tests each change against all of them.
+Is not publicly stated the platforms supported by `libconsole-bridge-dev`.

+## Security

+### Vulnerability Disclosure Policy [7.i]

+This library does not have a Vulnerability Disclosure Policy.